 For example, I like to use matching lamps, vases, or other decorative objects on both ends of the table to create a sense of balance.

-To add visual interest, I incorporate pieces with various shapes, materials, and textures, in addition to layering heights for a dynamic look.
+To add visual interest when I style a console table, I incorporate pieces with various shapes, materials, and textures, in addition to layering heights for a dynamic look.
+A well-curated vignette can truly make a console table stand out and reflect your personal style.
+I incorporate pieces with various shapes, materials, and textures, in addition to layering heights for a dynamic look.
 A well-curated vignette can truly make a console table stand out and reflect your personal style.

 Types of Console Tables